Choose Trek

 • Packed lunch will be given.

-• Mule and porter facility is available from Pulna.
+• Mule and porter facilities are available from Pulna.

-• Helicopter service available from Govind ghat to Ghangaria and fro only if weather allow (Not included).
+• Helicopter service is available from Govind Ghat to Ghangaria and only if the weather allows (Not included).

 Day 3 : Ghangaria to Valley of Flower and back to Ghangaria